 Distance education provides so many opportunities for personal and professional growth.
 Similar to a non-residential graduate program, New Director Training (NDT) utilizes both eight person cohort based learning groups, structured training experiences, self-guided learning, and relational support through monthly video conference classes and independent studies.
-Each of the three new director tracks will have specific curricula and a similar delivery.
+Each of the four new director tracks will have specific curricula and a similar delivery.

 Orientation and Reach the U Institute (RUI)

 The whole process starts with a NDT Cohort Orientation prior to RUI in Springfield, MO.
-This weekend lays the relational building blocks of vision and trust needed to move through each element of the NDT experience.
+This lays the relational building blocks of vision and trust needed to move through each element of the NDT experience.
 Those who haven’t completed RUI previously (e.g., Church Staff and Second Career participants) will finish the cohort orientation and remain to complete RUI.
 The Emerging participants will complete the cohort orientation and stick around a couple more days for the Pioneering track and further training.

 Monthly Cohort Calls